-Now that the terms have been explained, we will look at the different methods and underlying technologies of e-learning.
-Although fundamentally different digital and online media can be used for learning, there are also differences in the way they are used.
-These can be described as follows:
+Online and e-learning, let’s look at the different methods and underlying technologies.
+Although fundamentally different, digital and online media can be used for learning.
+There are however differences in the way they are used.

-Web- and computer-based learning: Computer-based training are courses and instructions in which the main supplier is the computer.
-A learning program (learning software) is installed with multimedia learning content.
-Users learn independently of time and place and are not in contact with the teacher or other learners.
+Web- and computer-based learning: Courses and instructions with the computer as the main supplier.
+The multimedia learning content is installed with a learning program (learning software).
+Users learn independently of time and place and are not in contact with teachers or other students.

-The computer-based learning was extended by web-based learning, whereby the learning offer is available through net-based modules.
+More recently, web-based learning took over.
+The learning offer is available through net-based modules.
 The difference is that the learning content is no longer on data media, but can be accessed on web servers and online.

 Teleteaching/Videoconferencing: Enables communication between learners and teachers by transmitting sound and images.
 Although the learners are physically separated, this method enables learning similar to classroom teaching.

-eVideo: With the help of videos, which are partly based on video conferences, the learning content can be transmitted with picture and sound.
+eVideo: With the help of videos, which are partly based on video conferences, the learning content is transmitted with picture and sound.
 These videos are thus perceived as a medium of information and communication and enable a high scalability of the learning content.

-Simulations: Simulations are interactive visualizations of real situations, which show the learner the effects by changing reasonable parameters and conditions.
-Through free or targeted experimentation and observation, the user has the opportunity to acquire the knowledge structurally.
-Simulations are often used where the representation of the real situation is too costly or too dangerous.
+Simulations: Simulations are interactive visualizations of real situations.
+These show the learner the effects by changing reasonable parameters and conditions.
+Through free or targeted experimentation and observation, the user acquires the knowledge structurally.
+Simulations are often used when the representation of the real situation is too costly or too dangerous.

 Game Based Learning: Game Based Learning (GBL) is the transfer of knowledge or the learning of specific skills by means of computer-based games.
-Through the playful elements the motivation and joy of the learner is increased, interest is aroused and the learner is inspired to continue learning.
+Through the playful elements, the learner’s motivation and joy is increased and interest is aroused.
+Thus, the learner is inspired to continue learning.
 GBL integrates the learning content with the game mechanics.

 Differentiation Gamification: In contrast to GBL, Gamification uses game mechanics in a non-game context to promote a desired behaviour.
-For example, awards are given when learning goals are achieved.
+For example, learners receive awards are given when learning goals are achieved.

-Again, only the well-known and most important methods and technologies are explained, there are other methods and technologies which will not be discussed in detail here.
+Again, only the well-known and most important methods and technologies are listed.
+There are other methods and technologies which will not be discussed in detail here.